alineraiza/alineraiza/README.md

 ### Hi there ✌
-I'm Aline Raíza, studant of the Internet Sistem and I'm in love with Flutter.
-I love studying and learning more every day with this technology that has come to change our applictions for the better and more fun. ❤
+I'm Aline Raíza, an Internet Systems student in love with Flutter.
+I like so much studying and learning more every day about this technology that has come to change our applications for the better and more fun. ❤

 <details>
   <summary> <b> Things to know about me! </b> <i> (click to expand) </summary>